wfxiaolong/Alipay/qr_code/guide.md

 ### Customer Support

-For technical questions, please contact <a href="mailto:overseas_support@service.alibaba.com">Global Merchant Technical Support</a>.
+For technical questions, please contact <a href="mailto:horton.lin3@gmail.com">Merchant Technical Support</a>.

-For non-technical questions, like how to sign up with Alipay, please contact <a href="mailto:global.service@alipay.com">Global Merchant Business Support</a>.
+For non-technical questions, like how to sign up with Alipay, please contact <a href="mailto:horton.lin3@gmail.com">Merchant Business Support</a>.